DaPotatoMan/file_digest/README.md

 - Uses Isolate.run in other platforms

 #### Why was this made?
-Originally, it developed to handle digest creating in a web worker in web platforms.
+Originally, it was created for the web platform to speed up digest creation through web workers.
 As parsing a large file in the main thread would freeze the app.

 #### Example
 From Uint8List file data